utkarshg6/helpful/Git.md

 ### In case everything is messed up due to `git checkout` and you want to return back to natural form

-In that case, either you can undo the operation using `git switch -` or simply checkout to the branch you were working on using `git checkout {branch-name}`.
-The second method updates the `HEAD` to the referred branch.
+You can undo the operation using `git switch -` or update the branch reference using `git checkout {branch-name}`.

 ## Differences between `reset` and `checkout`